In-patient luxury rehab center in Thailand

 What are the frequently asked questions about rehab?

-• Do I need rehab?
+• Do I need drug rehab?

 • What happens if someone does not want to go to rehab?